dblackCat/forms/README.md

 They will be printed in hidden fields.

 Important!
-It is necessary to pass the mandatory parameter 'id= 'html_id" it is necessary to avoid conflicts if several identical forms are called on the same page.
+It is necessary to pass the mandatory parameter **id="html_id"** it is necessary to avoid conflicts if several identical forms are called on the same page.
 You can pass any string that matches the name of the html identifier.